ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     bio: Kevin is our Super Stores Supervisor who has the responsible role of controlling all goods that enter and leave the factory.
-With many years of stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!".
-Kev is a huge Formula 1 fan who supports Team Mercedes.
-He also enjoys and supports NY Yankees and Liverpool FC!
+With many years of stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!"
+Kev is a Formula 1 fanatic and  enjoys supporting the NY Yankees and Liverpool FC!
     image: /img/kevin-westfield.jpg
 seo:
   title: Meet the Assembly Solutions Team | Get to know our People